-The City of Providence uses two primary sources of thermal energy for heating its facilities: natural gas and #2 fuel oil.
+The City of Providence uses two primary fuel types for heating its facilities: natural gas and #2 fuel oil.
 Relative to fuel oil, natural gas is a cleaner-burning fuel.
 Switching from oil to natural gas provides a considerable greenhouse gas reduction, but it is still a fossil fuel.
 Furthermore, switching fuels is only considered an energy efficiency measure when performed in concert with energy efficient upgrades such as installing condensing boilers or advanced monitoring systems.

 Natural gas remains a cheaper alternative to #2 fuel oil, and natural gas-fired boilers require less maintenance, which also helps save the City money.
-Fuel-switching efforts at City schools began in 2009, and by the end of 2016, #2 fuel oil was no longer in use in any of the district's buildings.
+Fuel-switching efforts at City schools began in 2009, and by the end of 2016, #2 fuel oil was no longer in use in any of the district's buildings (see Figures 4 & 5).
 Subsequently, the City has focused efforts on HVAC controls and retro-commissioning for maximum energy savings.
-The City is currently exploring cleaner alternatives to natural gas such as air source heat pumps.
+The City is currently exploring cleaner alternatives to natural gas such as air source heat pumps (electricity).
 The Climate Justice Plan, which was released in 2019 calls for 100% of municipal buildings' heating to be renewable by 2040.
+By converting HVAC appliances to electricity will help us achieve this goal.